 1.4.1 Appropriate Certificate Uses

-Certificates issued by the Doorman CA will be used by Subscribers to further generate certificates for authenticated peer-to-peer messaging across The Corda Network by Corda Nodes, in addition to certificates for use in individual transactions (as described in 1.3.4).
+Certificates issued by the Doorman CA will be used by Subscribers to further generate certificates for authenticated peer-to-peer messaging across the Corda Network by Corda Network nodes, in addition to certificates for use in individual transactions (as described in 1.3.4).